velda-io/velda-io.github.io/index.md

       link: https://calendly.com/velda-io/30min
 features:
 - title: Develop on Velda
   details: Instantly onboard new developers from templates.
-Use your favorite IDEs with powerful AI agents, or immediately start from web.
+Use your favorite IDEs, or directly connect from the browser in VS-code.
 - title: Scale in seconds
-  details: With a simple vrun prefix, run your workload with the compute power you need.
+  details: With a vrun prefix, run your workload with the compute power you need, like running locally.
 Your data and environment are always in sync.
 - title: Save $$$
-  details: Save by only provisioning the compute resource you need, and eliminate setup work required to scale.
+  details: Only provision the compute resource you use.
+No extra setup work required to scale.

 ---